tonib/kaichronicles/doc/README-mechanics.md

 more than one randomTableIncrement executed, all the increments will be added.
 For bow, use the [BOWBONUS].
 This will add the combat skill bonus, plus bow object bonus

+A "randomTableIncrement" with a increment="reset" will reset to zero any previous increment.

 ### test
 ```xml
 <test not="true" hasDiscipline="anmlknsp">